 The framework / server has gained a lot of popularity in recent couple of years, and today we see large corporations and companies like Yahoo!, PayPal, Microsoft, and LinkedIn all using Node.js to power some parts of their infrastructure and software requirements; the one area Node.js excels the most at is the ability to serve unlimited range of data quickly, without compromising the performance of each request.
 Dan Shaw published an interesting slideshow on SpeakerDeck about the Node.js usage increase in the Enterprise market, and how exactly different enterprises are using Node to optimize their software experience — some of which we mentioned above are also talked about in the slideshow.

-Users have officially downloaded Node.js more than 90,000,000+ times, at the average rate of 250,000+ new downloads every day.
-That’s a staggering number of downloads for any platform or library, but clearly Node has dominated the hearts and minds of the developer and engineer communities — Node.js can be applied to more than just web apps, but also robots, drones, and other cool stuff!
+Users have officially downloaded Node.js more than 90,000,000 times, at the average rate of 250,000+ new downloads every day.
+That’s a staggering number of downloads for any platform or library.
+Clearly, Node has dominated the hearts and minds of the developer and engineer communities.
+Node.js can be applied to more than just web apps, but also robots, drones, and other cool stuff!
 The Chinese engineer and developer communities have strongly started to adopt Node.js as their primary framework for building high-end tech concepts and converting ideas into material form.
-Rod Vagg has a little more to say about these statistics and their primary source — Node.js had a huge growth in 2015, we are already eager to see stats for the next year!
+Rod Vagg has a little more to say about these statistics and their primary source; Node.js had a huge growth in 2015, and we are already eager to see stats for the coming years!

-Things are moving fast, and if you’re just starting out with Node.js — begin by observing this insightful code-guide from the folks at RisingStack; the insightful guide provides a look at how to operate Node.js infrastructure, how to approach everyday development needs, amongst other insightful tips and tricks to make you a better Node dev!
-Keeping up with the same idea, StrongLoop — just a week ago — published a code optimization guide for Node devs, check that one out too!
+Things are moving fast.
+If you’re just starting out with Node.js, begin by observing this insightful code-guide from the folks at RisingStack; the insightful guide provides a look at how to operate Node.js infrastructure, how to approach everyday development needs, amongst other insightful tips and tricks to make you a better Node dev!
+Keeping up with the same idea, StrongLoop — just a week ago — published a code optimization guide for Node devs.
+Check that one out, too!
 (Here’s a much quicker optimization guide, both worth investigating!)
 And last but not least, a look at how much Node.js can change and improve a company in just 365 days time (one year) by Scott Hammond from Joyent.

 Express.js has been on a little bit of a rollercoaster these past couple of months, a lot of community members are beginning to wonder what is going on with the late submissions of new framework releases, but really what’s happening is that the Express dev team are using NPM to push out new modules, rather than commit constant framework changes within the core of the framework itself.
 There is also a HUGE discussion happening on GitHub right now — Express users wondering whether the framework is slowly beginning to decay.
 Then we have those Express users who worry less about the future of the framework, but more about the things that it is able to do for them right in this moment, Nikolay Nemshilov takes a look at Express.js usage for apps in the modern development age.